-Hearing Body: Any person or persons authorized by the president of a technical college to provide a hearing as provided in this procedure.
+Hearing Body: Any person or persons authorized by the president of a technical college to provide a hearing as defined in the Student Disciplinary Procedure.

-Member of North Georgia Technical College: Any person who is a Faculty Member, Staff Member, or any other person(s) employed by North Georgia Technical College.
+Member of North Georgia Technical College: Any person who is a student, faculty member, contractor, technical college official or any other person/s involved with North Georgia Technical College, involved in the community or employed by North Georgia Technical College.